ryanguill/emit/README.md

 __pipeline ()__

 Sometimes you need to have multiple event listeners that need to run, but you need to make sure they run in succession.
 In the case of sync, listeners will be executed in the order they were attached.
-But in the case of async, there are no guarantees of order, in fact all listeners may be executed at the same time.
+But in the case of async there are no guarantees of order, in fact all listeners may be executed at the same time.

 In either scenario, use ```pipeline()``` to guarantee execution order.
 Pipeline() will return an _object_ of sorts that has a few methods